Scott Barrie (filmmaker)

 Scott Barrie is a Canadian film and television director, most noted as a three-time Genie Award nominee for his short films.

 Originally from Brantford, Ontario, he graduated from Conestoga College in 1978.
+In his graduating year, he won the Norman McLaren Award from the Canadian Student Film Festival for his student film Gracie.

 Barrie directed episodes of the television series The Edison Twins, and was also a writer for Degrassi High, The Campbells, My Secret Identity, and Mysterious Island.